stephenh/tessell/docs/dispatch.md

 What Tessell adds to the dispatch pattern is a large reduction in the boilerplate for making new actions.

-Where as traditionally every new action (distinct AJAX call) requires you need to hand-code a `FooAction` (with fields, getters, setters, equals, hashCode) and `FooResult` (also with fields, getters, setters, equals, and hashCode), with Tessell (via it's sister project gwt-mpv-apt), you just specify a "spec" (specification):
+Where as traditionally every new action (distinct AJAX call) requires you need to hand-code a `FooAction` (with fields, getters, setters, equals, hashCode) and `FooResult` (also with fields, getters, setters, equals, and hashCode), with Tessell, you just specify a "spec" (specification):

     @GenDispatch
     public class FooSpec {